leaningtech/cheerp-test/README.md

 1. Place them in the appropriate `unit/` subdirectory
 2. Follow the existing test format with RUN and CHECK directives
-3. Test all relevant compilation targets
+3. Test all relevant compilation targetsgit
 4. Ensure tests pass before committing:
    ```bash
    # Test your specific changes